 C1 - Preparation works for the restoration of Stržen - COMPLETED

-A key project activity is the restoration of the lower part of watercourse Stržen, which lies beneath the outflow of the stream Lipsenjščica.
-The former double meander of Stržen will be reactivated.
-The filled-up double meander is between 15 and 20 meters wide and 2,1 km long, whereas the current straight channel is 0,6 km long and 12 to 15 meters wide.
-During the preparation works we will prepare and organize the construction site, mark the restoration route, cut dead trees etc.
+A key project activity was the restoration of the lower part of watercourse Stržen, which lies beneath the outflow of the stream Lipsenjščica.
+The former double meander of Stržen was reactivated.
+The original double meander is between 15 and 20 meters wide and 2,1 km long, whereas the straight channel was 0,6 km long and 12 to 15 meters wide.
+During the preparation works we prepared and organized the construction site, marked the restoration route, cut dead trees etc.

 Status: The action has been fully implemented and completed